-1See Mayzlin, Dover and Chevalier (2014) for empirical support.
+1See Mayzlin, Dover, and Chevalier (2014) for empirical support.

-$^{^{2}}$ Che (1996) summarizes a survey of Illinois retailers that report 78% give cash refunds with a receipt, 32% give cash refunds even without a receipt.
+$^{^{2}}$ Che (1996) summarizes a survey of Illinois retailers that report 78 percent give cash refunds with a receipt, and 32 percent give cash refunds even without a receipt.
 Twenty-three percent limit the return period, and others limit returns to merchandise credit.
-However, fewer than 5% say all sales are final.
+However, fewer than 5 percent say all sales are final.

-to lower the consumers' transaction costs of the satisfaction guarantee.
-Others are more restrictive, offering a short window of time for refunds, or charging "restocking fees" upon return.
-Returns policies are an important component of modern marketing.3
+"restocking fees" upon return.
+Return policies are an important component of modern marketing.3

 The value of satisfaction guaranteed to sellers is easily explained by looking at two games commonly studied in the laboratory.
-First is the Trust game (Berg, Dickhaut and McCabe, 1995; Van Huyck, Battalio and Walters, 1995) and its cousin the Gift Exchange game (Fehr, Gächter and Kirchsteiger, 1997).
-These games describes the fundamental moral hazard problem.
+First is the "trust game" (Berg, Dickhaut, and McCabe 1995; Van Huyck, Battalio, and Walters 1995) and its cousin the "gift exchange game" (Fehr, Gächter, and Kirchsteiger 1997).
+These games describe the fundamental moral hazard problem.
 Player 1, the buyer, passes money to player 2, the seller, with the hope of getting something of equal or greater value in return.
-Whatever is passed is scaled up (when the buyer passes in the Trust game, and when the seller passes in the Gift Exchange game), creating a surplus, which the seller can share with the buyer.
+Whatever is passed is scaled up (when the buyer passes in the trust game, and when the seller passes in the gift exchange game), creating a surplus, which the seller can share with the buyer.
 The obvious equilibrium in this game is that the seller should return nothing, so should not be trusted by the buyer.
-As with the lemons problem (Akerlof, 1970), the market collapses.
+As with the lemons problem (Akerlof 1970), the market collapses.

-The second game is the Ultimatum game (Güth, Schmittberger and Schwarze, 1982).
+The second game is the "ultimatum game" (Güth, Schmittberger, and Schwarze 1982).
 In this simple bargaining game, the proposer offers the responder a split of some surplus.
-If the responder accepts the offer then the division is carried out, while if the responder rejects it both sides get zero.
+If the responder accepts the offer, then the division is carried out, while if the responder rejects it, both sides get zero.
 Since something is better than nothing (by assumption), any positive offer will, in equilibrium, be accepted.
 This gives the proposer all of the bargaining power; he makes the smallest possible positive offer and gains virtually all of the surplus.

-Satisfaction guaranteed combines the Trust game with the Ultimatum game.
-Before playing the Trust game, player 2, the seller, chooses whether to offer a money back guarantee to player 1, the buyer.
+Satisfaction guaranteed combines the trust game with the ultimatum game.
+Before playing the trust game, player 2, the seller, chooses whether to offer a money back guarantee to player 1, the buyer.
 According to classical theory, if player 1 is offered the guarantee, knowing that she can never be worse off, player 1 will pay the "full price" to player 2.
-This creates a surplus which is fully in the possession of player 2.
+This creates a surplus that is fully in the possession of player 2.
 Player 2 then gives back to player 1 just enough to make it unattractive for player 1 to ask for a refund.
-That is, the seller gives the buyer exactly his money's worth (or ε more), and keeps virtually all of the surplus, just like the proposer in an Ultimatum game.
+That is, the seller gives the buyer exactly his money's worth (or ε more), and keeps virtually all of the surplus, just like the proposer in an ultimatum game.
 Satisfaction guaranteed has now (weakly) cured the moral hazard problem, making buyers slightly better off, all while allocating almost the entire surplus to the seller.
-If people behave according to these assumptions, then Satisfaction Guaranteed is good business and should always be adopted by sellers.
+If people behave according to these assumptions, then satisfaction guaranteed is good business and should always be adopted by sellers.